JacquelineUlkenUZH/SoCo_Assignment_01/README.md

 This framework runs and catalogues a series of test functions.

 1.)
 Before each run, random small, large and whitespace **strings are generated** and stored in a dictionary `testcontent` that we pass around.
+We used charactersets of the `string` library.
 Only the whitespace string contains whitespaces.
 2.)
-Before each test, `setup()` creates a testing environment in a **test folder** containing an empty file as well as one for each sample strings.
+Before each test, `setup()` creates a testing environment in a **test folder** containing an empty file as well as one test file for each of the three sample strings.
 3.)
 Test functions with prefix "test_" are selected using **introspection**.
 If the user uses `--select`, the selection is further narrowed.
 4.)
 Tests are timed using `time` and results are catalogued.
 5.)
 After each test, `teardown()` **deletes the test folder**.